 In the process of that, he suffered some serious injuries, according to the trauma surgeon who attended to him when he arrived at the hospital, Dr. Stephen Ray Odom.

-He has multiple gunshot wounds, the most severe of which appears to have entered through the left side of his mouth and exited the left face, lower face.
+Quote, he has multiple gunshot wounds, the most severe of which appears to have entered through the left side of his mouth and exited the left face, lower face.

-This was initially thought to be a self-inflicted wound, a botched attempt at suicide.
+This was initially thought to be a self-inflicted wound, a botched attempt at suicide, but he didn't have a gun in the boat.

-So the more likely explanation is that a stray shot happened and it was remarkable that he survived.
+So the more likely explanation is that a stray shot happened, and it was remarkable that he survived.

 Dr. Odom said that the injury caused damage to his pharynx, which was treated in the hospital, including the help of a trach tube that was done at the hospital, not on scene.